+The CIS: Networking Cyber Security with Health IT Emphasis Pathway prepares students for a future as a network security technician in a healthcare setting.
 Integrity and safety of patient health records is fundamental to ensuring quality healthcare and positive patient outcomes.
 And yet, it is continually attacked by cybercriminals for reasons of data ransoming, corporate espionage, fraud, financial crimes, identity theft, and intentional disruptions.
 Healthcare data breaches are increasing, and industry experts warn that cybersecurity investments must increase to keep pace with a fast-changing threat environment.
 The HIT Network Security Certificate and Degree provide the graduate with the opportunity to enter this exciting field in an entry-level position.
-This can be done through different career roles, including: Computer Security Specialist, Computer Specialist, Data Security Administrator, Information Security Specialist, and Information Technology Specialist.
 And, with additional experience and education, graduates can advance their career to many senior level security positions.